sambidsresh/birdisle/README.md

 untested and I have no idea what will happen.

 Redis was also never designed to have multiple instances running in the same address space (it has a lot of global state).
-Thus, it is not possible to emulate multiple independent servers.
-The best one can do (for now) is use different database numbers.
+It's been made to work by making it strictly single-threaded and making all the state thread-local, but modules that create background threads should **not** be used.

 ## Status